kaaooo/kao-portfolio/README.md

 ## ⭐ What Clients Say

 > *"Nova built our entire ticket system from scratch and it handles hundreds of users without a single issue.
-Fast turnaround and great communication."* — **AlphaDragon**
+Fast turnaround and great communication."*

-> *"The AI auto-responder handles 90% of support questions so my mods can focus on real issues."* — **XyLo**
+> *"The AI auto-responder handles 90% of support questions so my mods can focus on real issues."* —

 > *"Best developer I've worked with on Discord.
-Clean code, reliable uptime, always goes above expectations."* — **VexNeon**
+Clean code, reliable uptime, always goes above expectations."*
 ---

 ## ❓ FAQ